 conditioned space.
 An area, room or space that is enclosed within the building thermal envelope and that is directly heated or cooled or that is indirectly heated or cooled.
 Spaces are indirectly heated or cooled where they communicate through openings with conditioned spaces, where they are separated from conditioned spaces by uninsulated walls, floors or ceilings, or where they contain uninsulated ducts, piping or other sources of heating or cooling..

-continuous air barrier.
-A combination of materials and assemblies that restrict or prevent the passage of air through the building thermal envelope.

 continuous insulation (ci).
 Insulating material that is continuous across all structural members without thermal bridges other than fasteners and service openings.
 It is installed on the interior or exterior or is integral to any opaque surface of the building envelope.

 controlled plant growth environment.
 Group F and U buildings or spaces that are specifically controlled to facilitate and enhance plant growth and production by manipulating various indoor environmental conditions.
 Technologies include indoor agriculture, cannabis growing, hydroponics, aquaculture and aquaponics.
 Controlled indoor environment variables include, but are not limited to, temperature, air quality, humidity and carbon dioxide.